Chapter 1 : Lucy in the Sky with Diamonds

 Lorcan looks at her for a while, then, his mouth wrinkles,

 “And what makes you think I’d want to be yer friend, Luce?”

 “I’m the only one who can stand your obnoxious tone –“

 “You miss me,” he states kindly.
 His eyes are gentle, but his voice teasing.

 “And you don’t?”

 She stares at it for a moment before looking up at him.
-It is a face she has adored since she was seventeen, which is strange to think about, as parts of her life are already beginning to pass.
+It is a face she's adored since she was seventeen, which is strange to think about, as parts of her life are already beginning to pass.
 She can feel the culmination of it all, the memory of his heated voice, his moans.
 Lucy, Lucy, Lucy.

-“Oh, it’s like that?” she’s dry.
+“Oh, it’s like that?”
+She’s dry.